 10. Reporting abuse.

-A tax auditor is pretty powerful when determining whether or not you are in compliance with the law.
+A tax auditor is pretty powerful when determining whether you are in compliance with the law.
 The auditor can look at third-party records and even those of family members, to see if anything is missing.
 If you feel you have been treated incorrectly, the onus will be on you to prove your case within the time period allowed.

 The best preparation for a tax audit starts with sound thinking at the time you are readying your financial statements and tax returns.
 Competent tax planning and accessible records are your main sources of defense during an audit.
 It also pays dividends to have a strong relationship with open communication with your book keeper and accountant.